pyOpenSci/software-peer-review/index.md

 :caption: About peer review

 ABOUT </about/intro>
+Our Goals </about/our-goals>
-Review Benefits for Authors </about/benefits>
+Benefits for Package Authors </about/benefits>
 Package Scope (What we review) </about/package-scope>
-REVIEW PROCESS </our-process/how-review-works>
+OUR PROCESS </our-process/how-review-works>
 ```